 To earn money investing, you have to make a start by saving.

-This is because you can put (a maximum of) £15,240 a year into it and anything you earn is TAX FREE!
+This is because you can put a maximum of £20,000 per year into it and anything you earn, from investments, is TAX FREE!

 Below are 5 steps to earning tax free money.

 There’s many to choose from.
 If you are happy with your bank have a look at their website and compare it with a few others.

 To look at a list to compare click HERE

 2. Set up a share ISA account within that stock broking account.

 3. Set up a direct debit and transfer funds to that ISA account.